folsomde/folsomde.github.io/pages/research.md

 permalink: /research
 ---

-This page has brief overviews of the papers I've written.
-See the posts for more details!
+This page holds a summary post for each paper I've written; in this feed, you can find a brief description and key figure.
+See the posts themselves for more details!